 Step 5: Planting Your Garden

-2. Plant Seeds or Seedlings: With seeds, follow the directions for planting depth and spacing on the seed packet.
-With seedlings, you can gently set the seedlings inside the holes you made, which should be slightly larger than the root ball of the seedling.
+- Sow Seeds or Set Seedlings: With seeds, plant at the recommended depth and spacing specified on the seed packet.
+With seedlings, carefully place the seedling into the holes you made that are a little bit bigger than the size of the root ball of the seedling.

-If you are new to gardening, seedlings (young plant from a nursery) are probably easier than seeds (they’ll give you a head start).
+If you are new to gardening, seedlings (young plants from a nursery) are probably easier than seeds (they’ll give you a head start).

 Step 6: Gardening Care and Maintenance for Beginners